AlekseiKrylov/CurrencyBot/README.md

 # Exchange Currency Bot

 Telegram bot is designed to provide currency exchange rates to users.
-The bot interacts with a bank The user can choose the language.
+The bot interacts with a bank API to get currency exchange rates.
+The user can choose the language.
 The default language is set from the user's Telegram settings.